NixOS/nix.dev/source/tutorials/nix-language.md

 Functions are everywhere in the Nix language and deserve particular attention.

+### Single argument

-Functions take exactly one argument.
+Functions in Nix language can appear in different forms, but always take exactly one argument.

     x: x + 1